-Other Adults-There are all types of adults who will support you -the resource office, school nurse, media specialists, and administrators are only a partial list.
+Other Adults-There are all types of adults who will support you - the resource officer, safety advisor, social worker, school nurse, media specialists, and administrators are only a partial list.

-MENTAL HEALTH -
+MENTAL HEALTH-

 Keep in touch with your school counselor regarding any life issues for which you need support.
 Reaching out for help is a sign of STRENGTH.